 Colorado Active Duty HOME/Reacquisition Subtraction:

-According to FYI 21 Military Service Members, "Beginning on or after January 1, 2016, an active duty serviceperson whose home of record is Colorado and whose state of legal residency is any state other than Colorado may reacquire legal residence in Colorado if at least one of the following five criteria are met.
+According to FYI 21 Military Service Members, "Beginning on or after January 1, 2016, an active duty serviceperson whose home of record is Colorado and whose state of legal residency is any state other than Colorado may reacquire legal residence in Colorado if at least one of the following five criteria is met.
 "Home of Record" is the place one was living when they entered or re-enlisted in the military.

 - Register to vote in Colorado